paul-hammant/tbd/content/vcs-features/index.md

 have work in progress in their working-copy.
 Trunk-Based Development teams, you see, are merging more often.
 Albeit those are smaller merges, and they are implicitly merges to your working copy.

-Perforce's three-way merge tool (p4-merge) is good enough on its own to be attractive to teams using other VCS technologies.
-In that case, it is just a command-line integration away from being usable.
-PlasticSCM (not mentioned previously).
+Perforce's three-way merge tool (P4Merge) is good enough on its own to be attractive to teams using other VCS technologies.
+For those other technologies, P4Merge  is just a config setting away from being usable.

+Semantic merge is the next step up in the sciend of source-control.
+See [Plastic SCM](/vcs-choices/index.html#plasticscm).

 ### Code Review